bpr/solana-aggregator/README.md

 Having a means to get a continuous feed of recent blocks, I decided that I would store all of those blocks "as is" to be read by the RESTful API.
 After examining  a few Rust based alternatives, I decided to use [NanoDB](https://crates.io/crates/nanodb) which provides a simple layer for accessing JSON data, which I obviously have access to given Serde.
 An attacker who has access to the machines upon which the data is stored will be able to easily see the data, as the DB files are human readable JSON.
 I decided to ignore this problem in the interests of time.

+## Evaluation Criteria
+**Evaluation Criteria:**

+- **Functionality:** Does the data aggregator retrieve and process Solana blockchain data accurately and efficiently?

+The aggregator is inaccurate in that I introduced a **lag** so that I could use the `slotSubscibe` WebSocket interface.
+I was able to get the unstable `blockSubscribe` to work on QuickNode instances, but it didn't work with Solana or Helius devnets, so I abandoned that approach.
+Another approach would have been to just use the RPC calls, as I described in an email.
+It might be worth reconsidering for a production version.

+- **Performance:** How well does the application handle large volumes of data and concurrent requests?

+The application is probably much slower than it needs to be.
+If I were designing it for speed, I'd have the REST API entirely specified, and design the application to make those calls fast.
+For example, if I expected a lot of calls to get transactions or blocks by date, I'd date shard the database.
+I'd also consider storing the database in a RAM cache, like Redis.
+If we're interested in recent data, that suggests we could expire data to keep the cache from becoming enormous.

+- **Reliability:** Is the data aggregator resilient to failures and capable of recovering gracefully?

+There are still `unwrap` calls in the code that I haven't removed that are potential sources of runtime panics.
+I'll remove them when I have the time.

+- **Scalability:** Can the application scale to handle increasing data loads without sacrificing performance?

+As mentioned in the **Performance** section, I'd do a few things differently for performance.

+- **Security:** Are proper security measures implemented to protect data integrity?

+No. I assume right now that I'm running in a secure environment.
+I didn't, for example, encrypt the database.

+- **Documentation and Maintainability:** Is the codebase well-documented, well-composed, maintainable, and easy to understand for future developers?

+The codebase should be very easy to understand.
+Each piece is simple, one piece simply gets data from Solana, the other is a REST API that only uses GET methods.

 ## Installation

 ```bash